Concept Cars Home

 Composite technology at the time was still rather restrictive.
 Complex contours were not an easy endeavor at the time.
 Therefore, the main structure, while carbon-fiber and aluminum honeycomb, would still be rather boxy.
 It would then be covered by smaller bodywork that was rounded, more contoured.
 This was never more clear than on the piece of bodywork that housed the front wing.

 The main structure was of an aluminum monocoque and could be detached from the main composite crash structure.
 This was then covered by a composite body panel that was more rounded and aerodynamic.
-In later evolutions of the 012, the entire nose section could be pulled off to reveal the carbon-fiber tub crash structure that extended from just ahead of the front suspension and travelled back to where the engine bolted on to the chassis.
+In later evolutions of the 012, the entire nose section could be pulled off to reveal the carbon-fiber tub crash structure that extended from just ahead of the front suspension and traveled back to where the engine bolted on to the chassis.
 In addition, the later generations of the 012 featured a front wing that attached to either side of the composite nose, thereby, appearing to run through the car.
 This made for a much more aerodynamically efficient nose design.

 Chassis designs just a year or two prior were still needing to use metal tubular structures that attached to the tub structure, and then, would be covered by bodywork.
 The use of composite materials made it possible to make reinforced structures, such as a nose, that could attach right to the tub structure.
 This served to simplify a car's design dramatically.